Ethiopia–Sudan relations: History

 Relations between Ethiopia and Sudan have not always been cordial.
-Military conflict broke out between Ethiopians and Sudanese in the 1850s.
+The Funj Sultanate defeated Ethiopia at the Battle of the Dindar River.
+Military conflict also broke out between Ethiopians and Sudanese in the 1850s.
 Sudanese Mahdists, or dervishes as they also were called, then advanced into Ethiopia in 1885, resulting in a series of battles between Sudanese Muslims and Ethiopian Christians over the next four years.

 Relations improved during the twentieth century.
 Emperor Haile Selassie, who had been in exile during the 1936–41 Italian occupation of Ethiopia, returned with the help of Ethiopian, British, and Sudanese forces from Sudan.
 Relations became tense again in the late 1950s as Ethiopia supported the South Sudanese Anya Nya rebels in their battle against Khartoum.
 Selassie, however, helped broker the 1972 Addis Ababa Agreement that ended the first civil war between North and South.

 Ethiopia's military government under Mengistu Haile Mariam (1974–91) strongly supported the SPLM/A against the government in Khartoum.
 The successor Tigray-dominated government, when it operated as a rebel movement, often took refuge in Sudan during its struggle to overthrow Mengistu.
 After taking power in 1991, it established cordial relations with Khartoum.
 This era of cooperation faded quickly as Islamic militants in Sudan tried to export their ideas to neighboring countries, including Ethiopia.
 Sudan's relations with Ethiopia reached a low in 1995 following Sudanese complicity in the attempted assassination of Egyptian president Hosni Mubarak as he was visiting Addis Ababa.
 The assassination incident and its aftermath was used by both Egypt and Ethiopia to seize lands in Sudan in 1995 (Halaib triangle on the border with Egypt and al-Fashaga on the border with Ethiopia respectively).

 Concurrently, at the urging of the United States, Ethiopia and Eritrea joined Uganda in the so-called Front Line States strategy, which was designed to put military pressure on Khartoum.
 In 1997 Ethiopian forces joined the SPLA in a cross-border attack that resulted in the capture of the border town of Kurmuk and a second small town in Sudan's Blue Nile State.

 Ethiopia normalized relations with Sudan by the end of 1998.